 How do I get started?

-Head over to the Getting Started section for instructions on how to download and install the Radicle CLI, which helps you host code on the Radicle network and collaborate on projects.
+Head over to getting started section for instructions on how to download and install the Radicle CLI, which helps you host code on the Radicle network and collaborate on projects.

 How is collaborating on Radicle different than GitHub?

 In contrast to centralized code collaboration platforms, Radicle is designed for

 bazaar-style collaboration.
 On the Radicle network, content is distributed

 peer-to-peer via a process called gossip.
 This means that peers are in control

 of their social interactions as they self-host their own content and the content

 of any peers they are interested in.
 This also means that within projects, there

 master branch that contributors merge into.
 Each peer maintains